cosmoscout/marking-ts/README.md

 * navigationBackHover: The input device hovers over the back sector
 * itemHover: The input device hovers over an item with children
 * itemSelectionHover: The input device hovers over an item with no children
+* sliderValueChanging: Ribbonslider value is changing
+* sliderValueFinal: Ribbonslider value is finalized

 Each event object contains three readonly members:
 * `type`: one of the six described types
 * `source`: An object containing the currently active `itemId` and the item's `angle`
 * `target`: An object containing the target's `itemId` and `angle`

 ## Ribbonslider
 Definition: